 Factors to consider prior to general anaesthesia:

 • As a minimum, all horses undergoing surgery should be up-to-date with their tetanus vaccines.
 Please check your horse’s passport prior to your horse’s surgery and let us know if your horse is overdue a tetanus vaccine.
+Also check in the passport that your horse is signed out of the human food chain - if not please let us know.

 • If possible, shoes should be removed prior to bringing your horse to BELL EQUINE Equine to undergo surgery.